lmbxmu/SimpleRNN_Project/README.md

-This project is to implement efficient training and inference code for SimpleRNN.
+### This project is to implement efficient training and inference code for SimpleRNN.

+### It is still under development.